 Never be afraid to ask about removing complexity from business requirements; less is more in this situation.
 As part of the definition of “done”, we need to have expected results in every story.
 If that is not feasible, we need to at least have a clear idea of customer expectations.

 Observing the software and understanding different patterns gives us a tremendous advantage to catch gaps or errors.
 Exploratory Testing can improve observability.
-Sometimes, we need to learn from our applications; observing is core to explore multiple behaviors and paths while testing.
+Sometimes, we need to learn from our applications; observing is core to exploring multiple behaviors and paths while testing.

 Improving log files and tracking allows us to monitor system events and recreate problems, an additional benefit of enhancing the ongoing supportability.